Biden condemns rioting, blasts Trump's response in fiery post-convention speech

 Biden’s address is the first of two dueling speeches by the two presidential nominees as they trade fire this week over the unrest that has rocked cities from coast to coast this summer over police brutality and racial injustice.

+The Trump campaign quickly noted that Biden on Monday did not mention or condemn the Antifa movement, which the Trump administration has blamed for much of the violent acts committed during the riots.

-On Tuesday, the president gets his turn as he travels to Kenosha, Wis., despite pleas from the state's Democratic governor not to come, to spotlight his emphasis on law and order in a city that was wracked with violence following the police shooting a week ago of a Black man that reignited protests across the country.
+On Tuesday, the president gets his turn as he travels to Kenosha, Wis., despite pleas from the state's Democratic governor not to come, to spotlight his emphasis on law and order in a city that was hit with violence following the police shooting a week ago of a Black man that reignited protests across the country.

 The president has repeatedly warned that the unrest will only intensify if Biden’s elected in November.
 But the former vice president, pushing back, stressed that the current unrest is coming on Trump’s watch.